Guides that will send you packing.

 BIRDLIP TO PAINSWICK MAPS 17-20

-For much of the next 6¾ miles (10.9km, 3½-4hrs) you’ll continue along the Cotswold escarpment through a woodland fringe, which opens out occasionally to reveal hillside areas such as Cooper’s Hill (where the annual cheese-rolling competition is held, see box p122).
-Be particularly careful not to wander off the edge of the escarpment in misty weather.
+For much of the next 6¾ miles (10.9km, 3¼-3¾hrs) you’ll continue along the Cotswold escarpment through a woodland fringe, which opens out occasionally to reveal hillside areas such as Cooper’s Hill (site of the annual cheese-rolling competition, see box p15), and tantalising glimpses north-west to the Malvern Hills.
+Be particularly careful to follow the waymarked path up here, and not to wander off the edge of the escarpment in misty weather; the rough picket fence would do little to break a fall.

-A steep walk down from the trail brings you to Great Witcombe Villa, which was constructed during Roman times, but abandoned around the 5th century AD.
-The foundations are still clearly visible, but almost as interesting is an unmown section of grass which in summer yields up numerous wild flowers, including the pyramidal orchid.
+A steep walk down from the trail brings you to Great Witcombe Villa (Map 17), which was constructed during Roman times, but abandoned around the 5th century ad.
+The foundations are still clearly visible, but almost as interesting is an unmown section of grass which in summer yields numerous wild flowers, including the pyramidal orchid (see p63 and photo opposite p64).

-About 1¼ miles (2km) from the trail – or the villa – the Bickell sisters have been welcoming B&B guests to Springfields Farm (tel 01452-863532; 2S/1D; shared bathroom) since the war.
-It’s a traditional place, warm and welcoming, with an excellent breakfast (they charge £22 per person for B&B) and a packed lunch is available on request.
-You can sometimes arrange to be collected from close to the trail, and returned in the morning.
+About 1¼ miles (2km) from the trail – or the villa – the Bickell sisters have been welcoming B&B guests to Springfields Farm (☎ 01452-863532; 2S/1D; shared bathroom ; ; Ⓛ) since the war.
+It’s an old-fashioned place, warm and welcoming, with a cosy guest lounge, a garden and an excellent breakfast.
+B&B costs £25pp.

-Not so much a village as a point on the map where the road to Cranham (and the Cotswold Way) meets the A46, Cranham Corner is nevertheless served by a bus, Stagecoach’s No 46 between Cheltenham and Forest Green via Painswick.
-On Wednesday’s Cotswold Green’s No 256 service also calls here.
-See public transport table and map, pp45-7.
+Not so much a village as a point on the map where the road to Cranham (and the Cotswold Way) meets the A46, Cranham Corner is nevertheless served by a bus, Stagecoach’s No 61.
+See public transport table and map, pp48-50.
+The village itself, almost a mile (1.3km) east of the trail, was a favourite with Gustav Holst (see p105), who composed the music here for In the Bleak Midwinter.

 Cotswold Way: Chipping Campden to Bath